-Nowadays, a distinction is made between autism which appears during early childhood, and AS, another autism spectrum disorder (ASD) which typically only becomes noticeable after the age of three and differs from others ASDs in the fact that patients’ language and intelligence remain unimpaired.
+Nowadays, a distinction is made between autism, which appears during early childhood, and AS, another autism spectrum disorder (ASD) that typically only becomes noticeable after age three.
+Also known as Asperger’s, AS differs from other ASDs because patients’ language and intelligence remain unimpaired.

 The autism spectrum classifies ASDs according to their degrees of severity and symptoms.
-The World Health Organisation (WHO) has called autism a “pervasive developmental disorder” in the ICD-10, its most recent classification system for diseases.
-For a diagnosis, noticeable difficulty must be present in three areas:
+The World Health Organisation (WHO) has called autism a “pervasive developmental disorder” in the International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10).
+For an autism diagnosis, noticeable difficulty must be present in three areas:

-the development of language, verbal and non-verbal communication
+- the development of language, verbal and non-verbal communication

 The intellect of people living with autism ranges from that of a genius to severe mental impairment.
 Moreover, Asperger syndrome occurs more often in males than in females, with estimates of the ratio of males to females affected ranging from 4:1 to 8:1.

 There is no such thing as a typical autistic person.
 Stereotypical depictions of autism in the media have strongly influenced the public's image of this disorder.
 Persons with autism are not exclusively mute and highly introverted.
 However, autism can manifest itself through an extensive range of symptoms of widely varying degrees of severity.